Daryl Terrell

-Daryl Lamon Terrell (born January 25, 1975) is an American former professional football offensive lineman in the National Football League (NFL) for the New Orleans Saints, the Jacksonville Jaguars, and Washington Redskins.
-He played college football at Jones County Junior College and the University of Southern Mississippi.
-Terrell attended Heidelberg High School in Heidelberg, Mississippi.
+Daryl Lamon Terrell (born January 25, 1975) is an American former professional football player who was an offensive lineman in the National Football League (NFL) for the New Orleans Saints, the Jacksonville Jaguars, and Washington Redskins.
+He played college football at Jones County Junior College before transferring to the Southern Miss Golden Eagles program.

+Early life and college

+Daryl Lamon Terrell was born on January 25, 1975, in Vossburg, Mississippi.
+He attended Heidelberg High School in Heidelberg, Mississippi.

+Terrell first played college football at Jones County Junior College from 1993 to 1994.
+He then transferred to the University of Southern Mississippi, where he was a two-year letterman for the Golden Eagles from 1995 to 1996.

 Professional career

-Baltimore Ravens

 Terrell signed with the Baltimore Ravens as an undrafted free agent following the 1997 NFL draft, but was released on July 22, 1997.

-New Orleans Saints

-Terrell played from 1999 to 2001 with the New Orleans Saints.
-He appeared in 44 games with the Saints, starting eleven.
-He also played with the Amsterdam Admirals of NFL Europe in 1999.

-Jacksonville Jaguars
+Terrell signed with the New Orleans Saints on April 27, 1998.
+He was released on August 24 and signed to the team's practice squad on September 2, 1998.
+He spent the entire 1998 regular season on the Saints' practice squad.
+In February 1999, Terrell was allocated to NFL Europe to play for the Amsterdam Admirals.
+He played in 44 games, starting 11, with the Saints from 1999 to 2001.

 Terrell signed with the Jacksonville Jaguars on June 3, 2002.
-He was released by the Jaguars on February 27, 2003 and re-signed on February 28, 2003.
-He was released by the Jaguars on August 30, 2003.
-Terrell appeared in nine games with the Jaguars.
+He appeared in nine games with the Jaguars.
+He was released on February 27, 2003, and re-signed on February 28.
+He was released again on August 30, 2003.

-Washington Redskins

 Terrell was signed by the Washington Redskins on December 3, 2003.
-He was released by the Redskins on December 5, 2003.
-Terrell was re-signed by the Redskins on December 9, 2003.
+He was released on December 5 but re-signed on December 9, 2003.
+Terrell appeared in three games for the Redskins.
 He was released on September 5, 2004.
-He appeared in three games for the Redskins.